Skill System¶

 System Rules (all apply additively):

-visitor_profile- Injected if valid company data existsconversation_history- Injected if turn > 0knowledge_retrieval- Always injected (RAG context)
+visitor_profile- Injected if valid company data existsconversation_history- Injected if turn > 0knowledge_retrieval- Always injected (RAG context)- Always-on skills - Any skill with

 Skill Toggles¶